-Return to the Genetics, Cloning, and the Human Genome Project Index
+Return to the Genetics, Cloning, Human Genome Index

 Genetic engineering, also called biotechnology, is when scientists use something called recombinant DNA technology to make organisms that produce products people want or need.
 DNA technology is being used in basic research, medicine, forensics, and agriculture.